cmhe/meta-readonly-rootfs-overlay/README.md

 # meta-readonly-rootfs-overlay

-This yocto layer provides the necessary scripts and configurations to setup a writable root file system overlay on top of a read-only root filesystem.
+This yocto layer provides the necessary scripts and configurations to setup a writable root file system overlay on top of a read-only root file system.

 ## Why does this exists?

 Having a read-only root file system is useful for many scenarios:

-- Have a unmodifiable factory root file system
-- Seperate user specific changes from system configuration
+- Separate user specific changes from system configuration, and being able to find differences
-- Allow factory reset, by deleting the user specfic changes
+- Allow factory reset, by deleting the user specific changes
 - Have a fallback image in case the user specific changes made the root file system no longer bootable.